 IMPORTANT: To claim any dependent family member you must have a taxpayer identification number such as an SSN or ITIN, or file a form W-7 for each family member attached to your form 1040NR.
 SPRINTAX will guide you through this process.

 F-1 or J-1 students or J-1 scholars are exempt from Social Security and Medicare taxes as long as they are considered “nonresident” for tax purposes.
 If Social Security tax is mistakenly withheld, the money may be recovered.
-First seek a refund from your employer.
+First, seek a refund from your employer.
 If the employer is unable or unwilling to supply the refund, you must complete IRS forms 843 and 8316 and submit them to the IRS according to the instructions.
-It could take a year or more to receive the refund from the IRS.
+It could take a year or more to receive a refund from the IRS.
 J-2 employees are NOT eligible for a refund of FICA and Medicare taxes.